-Debt extinguishment costs of \$0.4 million for 2016 includes the write-off of unamortized deferred financing costs and premium and consent payments in connection with the amendment of the senior secured term loan due 2022 that reduced the margin by 25 basis points.
+Debt extinguishment costs of \$0.3 million and \$0.4 million for 2017 and 2016 includes the write-off of unamortized deferred financing costs and premium and consent payments in connection with the amendments of the senior secured term loan due 2022 and the senior secured revolving credit facility.
+See Note 5, Financing Arrangements for additional information.

-Debt extinguishment costs of \$16.4 million for 2015 includes \$13.4 of premium and consent payments and \$3.0 million associated with the write-off of unamortized deferred financing costs due to the early repurchase of the remaining \$316.6 million aggregate principal of our 7.375% senior notes due 2020.
+Debt extinguishment costs of \$16.4 million for 2015 include \$13.4 of premium and consent payments and \$3.0 million associated with the write-off of unamortized deferred financing costs due to the early repurchase of the remaining \$316.6 million aggregate principal of our 7.375% senior notes due 2020.